sp1der2/AutoSOC/README.md

 3. **Ansible Server VM**: This virtual machine acts as an Ansible server, used to orchestrate the deployment and configuration of the other VMs.

 ### Prerequisites
+Hardware :

-6 vCPUs / 5 Go RAM
+~ 6 vCPUs / 5 Go RAM

-Ensure you have Vagrant & Virtualbox installed :
+Software :
 - [Vagrant](https://www.vagrantup.com/downloads)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)